National League 1

-National One, up until 2023 known as National League 1 and previously known before September 2009 as National Division Two), is the third of three national leagues in the domestic rugby union competition of England.
+National One, up until 2023 known as National League 1 and previously known before September 2009 as National Division Two), is the third of three national men’s leagues in the domestic rugby union competition of England.
 It was known as Courage League National Division Three when it was founded in 1987.
 Richmond are the current champions.

 The Rugby Football Union (RFU) approved a new structure for the National Leagues from the 2022–23 season.
 This division was reduced to fourteen teams, playing each other on a home and away basis to make a total of 26 matches each.

-The champions are promoted to the RFU Championship and the bottom three teams are relegated to either National Two East, National Two North or National Two West depending on the geographical location of the team.
-There will be a two-week break over Christmas and protected weekend breaks through the season.
-The competition structure will be reviewed every three years.

 Structure

 The league consists of fourteen teams, with all the teams playing each other on a home and away basis, to make a total of twenty-six matches each.
+For the 2025–26 season there is one automatic promotion place, with the champions going up to Champ Rugby, while the runners up will play the 13th placed Champ Rugby side in a playoff for a possible second promotion place.

-There is one promotion place, with the champions promoted to the RFU Championship, and there are three relegation places to either, National League 2 East, National League 2 North or National League 2 West, depending on the geographical location of the team.
+Clubs finishing 12th, 13th and 14th will automatically be relegated to either, National League 2 East, National League 2 North or National League 2 West, depending on the geographical location of the team.
+The 11th placed side will enter a four team playoff with the runners up of the three tier 4 leagues, with one side going up/remaining in National League 1.

 The results of the matches contribute points to the league table as follows: